-NIRSpec is an all-reflective instrument with 14 mirrors, seven interchangeable filters and an opaque shutter that can be combined with seven interchangeable dispersers and a plane mirror.
+NIRSpec is an all-reflective instrument with 14 mirrors, 7 interchangeable filters, and an opaque shutter that can be combined with 7 interchangeable dispersers and a plane mirror.

 NIRSpec optical path